YonghuiDong/CCWeights/inst/shiny/Gui/mds/landing.md

 **Data upload:**

-- Data must contain at least two columns, one is named as `Concentration`, one is named as `Response`.
+- Data must contain at least two columns, one is `Concentration`, and another one is `Response`.
 In case you have more than one compound in your sample, you need to have a third column called `Compound`.
-If internal standards are used (e.g.. stable isotope labeled internal standards), please include another column named `IS`.
+If internal standards are used (e.g., stable isotope labeled internal standards), please include another column named `IS`.

 - You can refer to the example data in the **Upload Data** tab or **Figure 2** for the data format.